Pato-99/RPi-stepper-motor-controller/README.md

 ### Notes

-Rotation speed is always a bit lower than specified probably due to processor speed.
+Rotation speed is always a bit lower than specified probably due to python is an interpreted language.
+Using cython or doing calculations using numpy may speed it up but in my humble opinion, it will never be as fast as if it was implemented in C.
-It can vary on different RPi versions.